The Lathe of Heaven (film)

 The Lathe of Heaven is a 1980 film adaptation of the 1971 science fiction novel The Lathe of Heaven by Ursula K. Le Guin.
 It was produced in 1979 as part of New York City public television station WNET's Experimental TV Lab project, and directed by David Loxton and Fred Barzyk.
-Le Guin, by her own account, was involved in the casting, script planning, re-writing, and filming of the production.
+Le Guin, by her own account, was involved in the casting, script planning, rewriting, and filming of the production.

 The film stars Bruce Davison as protagonist George Orr, Kevin Conway as Dr. William Haber, and Margaret Avery as lawyer Heather LeLache.

 Plot

 In Portland, Oregon, in the near future, George Orr is charged with abuse of multiple prescription medications, which he was taking to keep himself from dreaming.
 Orr volunteers for psychiatric care to avoid prosecution, and is assigned to the care of licensed oneirologist William Haber.
 Orr's explanation of his drug abuse is incredible: He has known since age 17 that his dreams change reality, and tries to prevent himself from this "effective dreaming" because he fears their effects.

 Haber initially considers Orr's fear as a delusional symptom of neurosis or psychosis, referring to him as "possibly an intelligent schizophrenic".
 The doctor puts Orr into a hypnotic trance while attached to the "Augmentor," a device he has invented for monitoring and enhancing, or augmenting, brainwaves during dreaming, to help with patient therapy.
 He encourages Orr to have an effective dream, recording his brain function all the while.
 The world changes slightly during this dream, and Haber realizes that Orr is telling the truth.

 Haber begins to use Orr's effective dreams, first to create a prestigious, well-funded institute run by himself, then to attempt to solve various social problems.
 But these solutions unravel quickly: Haber suggests that Orr dream of an answer to overpopulation (resulting in a plague wiping out three-fourths of the human population), the end to all conflict on Earth (resulting in an alien invasion uniting mankind), and an end to racism (resulting in a world where everyone's skin is a uniform shade of gray).

 Orr turns to lawyer Heather LeLache for help in getting out of his government-mandated treatments with Haber.
 LeLache doubts Orr's sanity, but agrees to help him, eventually becoming an ally.
 Orr falls in love with LeLache.